molleindustria/mudlike/README.md

 **Glitch** is a community and a suite of online tools to develop web applications.
 Glitch provides free hosting for node.js projects.
 Most web hosts don't give you that degree of access.
 Another popular platform is heroku.
-Glitch offers a code editor, file storage, and an intergrated terminal.
+Glitch offers a code editor, file storage, and an integrated terminal.
 You can create node applications from scratch via browser.
-Glitch allows you to browse and remix other people projects.
+Glitch allows you to browse and remix other people's projects.

 This repository is already structured for glitch deployment with a server.js and a package.json on the root, and a "public" folder.
 You can deploy this app to Glitch via github or [other git repositories](https://medium.com/glitch/import-code-from-anywhere-83fb60ea4875)